Three-age system: Grand systems of layering

 The initial comparisons of artifacts defined periods that were local to a site, group of sites or region.

 Advances made in the fields of seriation, typology, stratification and the associative dating of artifacts and features permitted even greater refinement of the system.
 The ultimate development is the reconstruction of a global catalogue of layers (or as close to it as possible) with different sections attested in different regions.
 Ideally once the layer of the artifact or event is known a quick lookup of the layer in the grand system will provide a ready date.
 This is considered the most reliable method.
 It is used for calibration of the less reliable chemical methods.

 Measurement of chemical change

 Any material sample contains elements and compounds that are subject to decay into other elements and compounds.
 In cases where the rate of decay is predictable and the proportions of initial and end products can be known exactly, consistent dates of the artifact can be calculated.
 Due to the problem of sample contamination and variability of the natural proportions of the materials in the media, sample analysis in the case where verification can be checked by grand layering systems has often been found to be widely inaccurate.
 Chemical dates therefore are only considered reliable used in conjunction with other methods.
 They are collected in groups of data points that form a pattern when graphed.
 Isolated dates are not considered reliable.

-Other -liths and -lithics

-The term Megalithic does not refer to a period of time, but merely describes the use of large stones by ancient peoples from any period.
-An eolith is a stone that might have been formed by natural process but occurs in contexts that suggest modification by early humans or other primates for percussion.